zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-messages.md

 ### and `String`

-Set the text of the "and" option from logic drop down list.
+The text of the option which represents the "and" logical operation.

 #### Example
     <kendo:grid-filterable-messages and="and">